Buckley, Flintshire: Dialect

 The last 'pure' speaker of the Buckley dialect was Joseph Charles Shone, a foundryman born in 1917, who died in 1987.
 An example of the Buckley dialect was recorded by community heritage archivist John Butler in 2016.
 In this item, long-time Buckley resident Margaret Shone recounts one of Dennis Griffiths's specially written stories, an adaptation of the Parable of the Prodigal Son into the Buckley dialect.

 Economy

 Today, Buckley has a population of around 20,000, and has numerous light industries.
 Those who cannot find work locally commute to Deeside, Cheshire, Wrexham and Merseyside.

-The Hanson Cement works at Padeswood is the only large scale industry remaining in the town.
+The Heidelberg Materials cement works at Padeswood is the only large scale industry remaining in the town.
 Its 200 foot kiln is now the major landmark on the skyline, visible from many miles away.
 Despite many locals considering it an eyesore, according to its website, the company has reduced pollution produced by the cement works by up to 90%.

 Community facilities

 Buckley has a large area of common land, known simply as 'The Common'.
 It has a large playground for children, as well as a duck pond.
 A funfair visits during the Buckley Jubilee in the summer, usually on the second Tuesday of July, which is the town jubilee.

 There is also a small lake, known as 'The Trap', which is stocked with coarse fish.
 A German Messerschmitt bomber crashed into the Trap during World War II, shot down by anti-aircraft fire after going off course following a bombing run over Liverpool.
 The land is primarily heavy clay soil.
 Etna Park, which is just a short walk from the town centre, is part of the Heritage Trail walk in the area.

 Buckley has a shopping precinct, as well as three supermarkets, Aldi, Iceland and Home Bargains.
-There is a town-centre car park which is charged at 30p per hour.
+There is a town-centre car park which is charged at 80p for 1.5 hours, £1 for 2.5 hours and £2 for all day.
 The town contains a wide variety of public houses, which includes the local working men's club.
 The local branch of The Royal British Legion closed in 2010 and has since been demolished.